top of page

 The noun 'propinquity' traces its roots to Latin, where it originated from the word 'propinquitas,' which means 'nearness' or 'closeness.'
 'Propinquity' refers to the state of being near or in close proximity to something or someone.
 It underscores the concept of physical or geographical closeness, as well as the idea of nearness in a more abstract or figurative sense.
 The etymology of 'propinquity' highlights the notion of spatial or relational closeness, suggesting a sense of connection or intimacy that arises from being in close proximity to people, places, or things.

-Quiz: Find the meaning of the noun propinquity:
+Find the correct meaning of the noun propinquity:

 Try Again!